tektoncd/pipeline/docs/auth.md

      ssh-privatekey: <base64 encoded>
      # This is non-standard, but its use is encouraged to make this more secure.
      # If it is not provided then the git server's public key will be requested
-     # with `ssh-keyscan` during credential initialization.
+     # when the repo is first fetched.
      known_hosts: <base64 encoded>
    ```